-- 4.1 Treat others with dignity, and show empathy and respect. - 4.2 Respond with humanity and kindness to circumstances where patients, their family or carers may experience pain, distress or anxiety.
+- 4.1 Treat others with dignity and show empathy and respect. - 4.2 Respond with humanity and kindness to circumstances where patients, their family or carers may experience pain, distress or anxiety, including when communicating bad news.

 5. Keep your knowledge and skills up to date